minhphonghp2003/minhphonghp2003/README.md

 ### Software Development :computer:<br />
-I am a software development(backend developer) enthusiast with a passion for writing clean, maintainable and scalable code.
+I am a software developer enthusiast with a passion for writing clean, maintainable and scalable code.
 I am always eager to learn new technologies and methodologies that can help me improve my skills and deliver better solutions.<br />

 ##### Here are some of the technologies and programming languages that I have learnt and worked with:<br />